SUSTAINABILITY IN RESTAURANTS

 We have zero tolerance on drug use, harrassment, bullying and misconduct

-We focus on positive culture, training pathways and well-being in team, with initiatives like:
+We focus on positive culture, training pathways and well-being in our team, with initiatives like:

 Staffie Sunday - monthly team sharing, training and input into business development